How to transition baby to crib I Make the switch from bassinet to crib with these easy tips I 16 transitioning to crib tips for parents

 Your Baby’s Size

-Often, it will be your baby’s weight that determines its time to switch from bassinet to crib.
+Often, it will be your baby’s weight that determines its time to switch from bassinet to crib or even floor bed.

 But babies come in all sizes and shapes.
 It’s entirely possible your baby is still within the weight limit, but gets too long for their bassinet or side sleeper.